flutter/website/src/development/ui/advanced/splash-screen.md

 {% endsamplecode %}

-Then, you can reimplement the first frame in Flutter that shows elements of your Android splash screen in the same positions on screen.
+Then, you can reimplement the first frame in Flutter that shows elements of your Android launch screen in the same positions on screen.
 For an example of this, see the [Android splash screen sample app][].

 [Android Splash Screens]: {{site.android-dev}}/about/versions/12/features/splash-screen